The Mysterious Miss X: Plot

-Out of work when their play about a police inspector closes, actors Keith and Scooter are traveling by bus when they run out of money to go farther.
+Out of work when their play about a police inspector closes, actors Keith and Scooter are traveling by bus when they run out of money to go further.
 A passenger, Julie Graham, helps them find a room.
 They instead find a dead body, with police suspecting them of killing a rich businessman named Pratt.

 A new suspect emerges in the form of Pratt's secretary, Charlie Graham, when $5,000 in cash is found in his possession.
 Graham is arrested and daughter Julie calls family attorney Clarence Fredericks to represent him.

-The actors, meantime, are mistaken for actual detectives when police find the script of their play.
+Meanwhile, the actors are mistaken for actual detectives when police find the script of their play.
 They resist a request for their help until the attractive Julie also asks, as does Alma Pratt, the dead man's widow, who offers them a fee to investigate.
 The boys place themselves in danger, discovering that Fredericks is the actual killer.
-They get out of town safely, with Julie riding along with Scooter, now romantically involved.
+They get out of town safely, with Julie riding alongside Scooter, now romantically involved.